Best B2B Marketing Channels Strategy in 2023

 In addition to all the complexities and imperfections of Google Ads, your ad might show in the list of five or more ads.
 There was a time when Google was showing two ads per page.
 Today, up to ten ads might appear for some of the terms.
 That means that a business is competing with nine other companies for one term.
 That also means that the bid to stay in the game rises, sometimes resulting in an astronomical per-click payment.
 We have paid $100+ per click in the past.
 For some companies with high margins and high average sale prices, this could make sense as return on investment (ROI) remains healthy, but not for most.

-If you want to use Google Ads for your B2B business, be prepared to spend $10k+ monthly to get some results.
-Our opinion is Google Ads consumption will gradually decline and will be replaced by a more robust and effective lead-producing engine, most likely not Google’s.
+If you want to use Google Ads for your B2B business, be prepared to spend $8k+ monthly to get good results.
+Our opinion is Google Ads consumption will gradually decline and will be replaced by a more robust and effective lead-generating engine.

 Directories: Lost in Sea of Listings

-Business directories like G2, Capterra, Clutch.io, and other review sites are popular for B2B marketing.
+Business ranking directories like G2, Capterra, Clutch.io, and other review sites are popular for B2B marketing.
 However, many companies find these platforms overcrowded, leading to inefficient use of resources and difficulty in reaching target audiences.
 Furthermore, many organizations struggle to optimize their listings in order to gain maximum visibility.
-The inability to track the ROI is another pitfall of the directory B2B SaaS marketing path.
+The inability to accurately track the ROI is another downfall.

 Social Media: Big Audience, Little ROI